-The Compensation Committee retained Aon Hewitt ("Aon"), a division of Aon Corporation, as an independent compensation consultant directly reporting to the Compensation Committee.
-Aon has not provided any other services to the Corporation in 2013 other than those provided to the Compensation Committee.
-The Compensation Committee has reviewed an assessment of any potential conflicts of interest raised by Aon's work for the Compensation Committee by considering the following six factors: (i) the provision of other services to the Corporation by Aon; (ii) the amount of fees received from the Corporation by Aon, as a percentage of the total revenue of Aon; (iii) the policies and procedures of Aon that are designed to prevent conflicts of interest; (iv) any business or personal relationship of the Aon consultant with a member of the Compensation Committee; (v) any Corporation stock owned by the Aon consultants; and (vi) any business or personal relationship of the Aon consultant or Aon with any of the Corporation's executive officers, and concluded that there are no such conflicts of interest.
-Using the same six factors, the Compensation Committee has also assessed the independence of Aon and has concluded that Aon is independent.
+The Compensation Committee retained Towers Watson ("Towers"), now known as Willis Towers Watson PLC, as an independent compensation consultant directly reporting to the Compensation Committee.
+Towers did not provide any other services to the Corporation in 2015 other than those services with respect to the amount and form of executive compensation provided to the Compensation Committee.
+The Compensation Committee has reviewed the independence of Towers and completed an assessment of any potential conflicts of interest raised by Towers' work for the Compensation Committee by considering the following six factors and other factors it deemed relevant: (i) the provision of other services to the Corporation by Towers; (ii) the amount of fees received from the Corporation by Towers, as a percentage of the total revenue of Towers; (iii) the policies and procedures of Towers that are designed to prevent conflicts of interest; (iv) any business or personal relationship of the relevant Towers consultants with a member of the Compensation Committee; (v) any Corporation stock owned by the Towers consultants; and (vi) any business or personal relationship of the Towers consultants or Towers with any of the Corporation's executive officers, and concluded that Towers is independent and there are no such conflicts of interest.

 The Compensation Committee generally has its compensation consultant prepare a formal executive compensation assessment every two to three years or more frequently in the event of any material change in the Corporation's size, business or operations.
-In 2013, the Compensation Committee used as a baseline an executive compensation assessment prepared by Aon in late 2011 as described below.
-The Compensation Committee then made changes to the compensation of the named executive officers in 2013 to the extent described below.
+For 2015, the Compensation Committee used as a baseline an executive compensation assessment prepared by Towers in late 2014 as described below.
+The Compensation Committee then made changes to the compensation of the named executive officers in 2015 to the extent described below.

-The Compensation Committee retained Aon in 2011 to assess the Corporation's executive compensation compared to a peer group and published compensation survey data following the June 2011 acquisition of LaBarge, Inc., and to make recommendations as appropriate for changes in the Corporation's executive compensation ("Aon's 2011 compensation assessment").
-The peer group consisted of fourteen (14) aerospace and defense companies selected by Aon and the Compensation Committee.
-The peer group companies had median annual sales of \$1.3 billion in the most recent fiscal year as of the date of Aon's 2011 compensation assessment.
-The Corporation's sales were \$736 million in 2013 and were approximately \$750 million on a proforma basis (adjusted for the LaBarge acquisition) at the time of Aon's 2011 compensation assessment.
+In 2014, Towers assessed the Corporation's executive compensation compared to a peer group and published compensation survey data, and made recommendations as appropriate for changes in the Corporation's executive compensation program ("Towers's compensation assessment").
+The peer group consisted of fifteen (15) aerospace, defense and industrial companies selected by Towers and the Compensation Committee.
+The peer group companies had median annual sales of \$1.2 billion and 25th percentile annual sales of \$719 million in the most recent fiscal year as of the date of Towers' compensation assessment.
+The Corporation's annual sales were \$742 million in 2014 at the time of Towers' compensation assessment.
+As discussed below, the Corporation generally targets the 25th percentile of the peer group data in assessing and establishing compensation for the named executive officers.
 The peer group consisted specifically of the following:

-- · AAR Corporation
+- · Astronics Corporation

-- · Ceradyne, Inc.
+- · Barnes Group Inc.

+- CIRCOR International, Inc.

 - · Cubic Corporation

-- · Curtiss-Wright Corporation

-- Esterline Technologies Corporation
+- · Esterline Technologies Corporation

-- · Gencorp Corporation
+- GenCorp Inc.

 - · Heico Corporation

 - · Hexcel Corporation

 - Kaman Corporation

-- Kratos Defense & Security Solutions, Inc.
+- · Kratos Defense & Security Solutions, Inc.

+- · LMI Aerospace, Inc.

+- · Sparton Corporation

-- Moog Inc.
+- · Sypris Solutions, Inc.

 - Teledyne Technologies, Inc.

 - · Transdigm Group, Inc.

-- · Triumph Group, Inc.